 Search an open access repository containing over 8,000,000 time-series datasets covering price data for commodities, futures, stock indexes, interest rates, currencies and more.
 Also data is included on real estate, energy, health, education, economics, demography and society.
 Datasets originate from international organizations, central banks, national statistical agencies and US government departments.
 Includes country-specific data for 200 countries including global stock markets.

 Create maps and reports using current and historical census data and demographic information to better illustrate, analyze and understand demography and social change.
 This subscription is limited to three simultaneous users.
 Please logout (Sign out) when finished.

-Search for public and industry information on more than 60,000 topics drawn from over 10,000 sources, covering agriculture, finance, politics, and many more areas of interest.
+Search for user-friendly statistical tables and infographics on more than 80,000 topics drawn from over 22,500 sources, covering market and consumer data and many more areas of interest.
 Sources of information include market researchers, trade publications, scientific journals, and government databases.

 The Statistical Abstract of the United States is a summary of statistics on the social, political, and economic organization of the United States, with some international content.
 It is also used as a guide to other statistical publications and sources.
 Each table will identify the original agency that produced the data.
 Use the agency web link to find additional information on your topic.
 Coverage varies.
 Coverage is from 2013-present.

 Statistical Abstracts of the World is the authoritative and comprehensive summary of statistics on the social, political, and economic conditions of dozens of countries.
 Includes issues by the national statistical offices of foreign governments and contains country-level data not easily found elsewhere.
 Also includes data from international organizations and research firms.
 Users will be able to browse the tabular content of each compendia section by section, apply table-specific filters to narrow results, search across all content or within a single country, as well as view and download a table in a spreadsheet.